lunayuehuang/MSE544_ImageSegmentation/README.md

 Reference: [https://en.wikipedia.org/wiki/Image_segmentation](https://en.wikipedia.org/wiki/Image_segmentation)

-**Intersection over Union (IOU)** is known to be a good metric for measuring overlap between two bounding boxes or masks.
+**Intersection over Union (IoU)** is known to be a good metric for measuring overlap between two bounding boxes or masks.
 If the prediction is completely correct, IoU =1.
 The lower the IoU, the worse the prediction results.
-An illustration of IOU concept is shown below:
+An illustration of IoU concept is shown below:

 ![Intersection over Union (IoU)](github_images/IOU-master.png)